mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 uv add <package>
 ```

-Pros: If your workflow only requires `pip` and `venv` and different version of Python, look no farther than `uv`.
-Not only is it ludicrously fast, but it is feature rich and supports nearly all of `pip` and `venv` syntax.
+Pros: If your workflow requires `pip` and `venv` and a different version of Python, look no further than `uv`.
+Not only is it ludicrously fast, but it is also feature-rich and supports nearly all of the `pip` and `venv` syntax.
 Just add `uv` before your regular commands and you're good to go!

-Cons: As with `pip`, `uv` can only install Python packages, with the exception that it can install different versions of Python.
-In addition, reproducible project/workspaces with `uv` are still experimental, therefore this suffers from many of the same reproducibility cons as `pip`.
+Cons: As with `pip`, `uv` can only install Python packages, except that it can install different versions of Python.
+In addition, reproducible project/workspaces (i.e. `poetry` replacement) with `uv` are still experimental.

 ## `pixi`

-[`pixi'](https://pixi.sh/latest/) attempts to have the reproducibility of Poetry with the ability to add non-Python packages like `mamba` as well as be a global installation tool (more on that later).
+[`pixi`](https://pixi.sh/latest/) attempts to have the reproducibility of Poetry with the ability to add non-Python packages like `mamba` as well as be a global installation tool (more on that later).
 In fact, `pixi` doesn't claim to be a Python manager at all!
 It works with Python, R, C/C++, Rust, etc. It is a project-scoped package and environment manager that is designed with reproducibility and workflows in mind.

 You can install `pixi` with their provided installation script or with your system's package manager (`apt-get`, `brew`, etc.):
 ```bash